Vaping

 If you think your child is vaping (as angry or frustrated as you feel), keep reminding yourself to speak and listen from a place of love, support and concern.
 Explain to them that young people who use nicotine or THC products in any form, including in vapes, are very vulnerable to the long-lasting effects of these drugs.
 Because these substances affect the development of the brain’s reward system, continued use can lead to addiction (the likelihood of addiction increases considerably for those who start young), as well as other health problems.

 You want your child to be as healthy as possible.
 Find out why vaping might be attractive to your child, and work with them to replace it with a healthier behavior.
 Support your child on their cessation journey.
-There is cessation help available specifically for teens from the Truth Initiative’s This Is Quitting.
-Teens can text “BREAKFREE” to 88709 for free tips and quitting advice, straight to their phone.
+There is cessation help available specifically for teens from Missouri’s My Life My Quit coaches and the Truth Initiative’s This Is Quitting program.
+Teens can chat with a coach at MO.MyLifeMyQuit.org or text “BREAKFREE” to 88709 for free tips and quitting advice, straight to their phone.

 Worried your child may be vaping?